 Operates the "A" timing equipment and software and ensures that accurate start and finish times are recorded for every competitor; communication with the starter throughout the race;

-Operates the "B" timing equipment and software and ensures that accurate start and finish times are recorded for at could affect the accuracy of the timing; and otherwise assists the timer.
+Operates the "B" timing equipment and software and ensures that accurate start and finish times are recorded.

 Announces each competitor‟s results as soon as they are available.

 Photographs the activities of the event and uploads the results to the Glacier website.

 Ensure bib bin is at finish line